hdrhbbu1/johnpmorris.github.io/pages/blog/creating-themeable-websites-using-currentcolor.md

 ## Using currentColor to create themeable content

-If you set the color on the `html` or `body` elements you can pick and choose different elements to use the `currentColour` as one of their properties.
-If you then let people change that value, all of the elements using the `html`'s `currentColour` will update too.
+If you set the color on the `html` or `body` elements you can pick and choose different elements to use the `currentColor` as one of their properties.
+If you then let people change that value, all of the elements using the `html`'s `currentColor` will update too.

 ![do you know what i am saying](http://2.images.southparkstudios.com/blogs/southparkstudios.com/files/2014/05/1309-butters-knowWhatSayin.jpg?quality=0.8)